Oil trades near strongest levels since mid-2015 on Iranian unrest

-SINGAPORE/LONDON (Reuters) - Oil prices posted their strongest opening to a year since 2014 on Tuesday, with crude rising to mid-2015 highs amid large anti-government rallies in Iran and ongoing supply cuts led by OPEC and Russia.
+SINGAPORE/LONDON (Reuters) - Oil prices posted their strongest start to a year since 2014 on Tuesday, with crude rising to mid-2015 highs amid large anti-government rallies in Iran and ongoing supply cuts led by OPEC and Russia.

-Brent crude futures LCOc1, the international benchmark, were also flat at around $66.80 after hitting a May 2015 high of $67.29 a barrel earlier in the day.
+Brent crude futures LCOc1, the international benchmark, were also flat at around $66.80 a barrel after hitting a May 2015 high of $67.29 earlier in the day.

 It was the first time since January 2014 that the two crude oil benchmarks opened the year above $60 per barrel.